TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 <ul>
  	<li>Review pp. 57-69 in chapter 2 in the Plano-Clark and Creswell (2015) text.</li>
  	<li>In your reflective learning journal, discuss the differences between qualitative and quantitative research reports.</li>
  	<li>Note that these questions will help you complete your Blog assignment for this unit.
-See Unit 5 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-5-assessment/">Unit 5 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Topic 2: Quantitative Research Designs</h3>